 Bodega Arrayan: located in Santa Cruz de Retamar, near Toledo, the winery produces wines with bold personality from Syrah, Cabernet Sauvignon, Merlot and Petit Verdot.
 A visit to the winery will not only allow you to see their vineyards, but also a thick forest of holm oaks that are native to the region.
 To arrange a guided tour and wine tasting, please email firstname.lastname@example.org.
 Address: Finca La Verdosa s/n Santa Cruz de Retamar 45513 Toledo.

 How to get there: From Madrid Príncipe Pío intercity bus station, take the bus Cevesa S.L. to Santa Cruz de Retamar.
 1 hour ride.
 5 €/person.
-More info and online tickets at Cevesa.
+More info and wine tour and tasting tickets at Cevesa.
 Once in Santa Cruz, add a 10-minute taxi ride to the winery.

 Covering both sides of the river Duero, the area includes the provinces of Burgos, Valladolid, Soria and Segovia.
 Vineyards are located on an altitude between 700 and 1000 m, benefiting from the diurnal temperature variation, responsible for the grapes’ full ripeness and their good level of natural acidity.
 The resulting wines are intense, fruit-driven, but at the same time, complex and elegant, a true rival of the best Riojan wines.
 Tinta del País (local name for Tempranillo) is the most planted variety, often blended with Cabernet Sauvignon, Merlot and Garnacha.
 Albillo is the only native white variety authorized to produce the minor whites.